BloomBooks/bloom-azure-functions/contentfulToCrowdin/README.md

-What this code does (or may do eventually)

 # 1 Get Contentful Export

 Pulls down the latest Bloom Library strings in Contentful.com that we want to be translated using Crowdin.com.